-Lowering a New Jersey child support order in Jersey City, New Jersey and beyond, the Jersey City child support lawyers at the Artusa Law Firm can help you file a motion or make an application for a reduction in child support.
+Lowering a New Jersey child support order in Jersey City, New Jersey and beyond, the Jersey City child support lawyers at the Artusa Law Firm can help you file a motion or make an application for a reduction in child support (also known as a child support modification).
 When you have a setback and the child support amount continues to accumulate and the court is seeking to enforce the order, issue a warrant, seek lump-sum payments, you need to seek a child support modification to try and lower your child support obligation in the Jersey City Family Court or elsewhere.
 The longer you wait, the more you will be in the hole with arrears and arrears will not be wiped out before the filing of the child support motion.
 Our team can help you with your case and discuss if you have a viable reason to seek a modification of child support in New Jersey Family Court.

 Some of the reasons a court will consider a child support reduction are listed and briefly explained below: